Lizhong-Liu/GFPP_DiD/README.md

 #### Deliverables and Presentation
 Here, we list all of our deliverable available in this repository.
 - We carefully analyze the results of our regression, also point out caveats and potential improvements of the project.
 The results, together with the visualization products are presented on our website: [IPPP Final Project: L.Liu, Y.Hao, M.Wang](https://lizhong-liu.github.io/GFPP_DiD/).
-(You can also find the codes of the website write-up in this root directory)
+(You can also find the codes of the website write-up in .html and .css files in the root directory.)
-- Data files: longitude school-level data in .csv format (from 2004 to 2016).
+- Data files: school-level panel data in .csv format (from 2004 to 2016).
 - Sqlite database with all variables used in our regression.
 - Data visualization products in "plots" folder, especially the maps of California county-level food business growth.

-**Please refer to our website for more details!**
+**This will be a good point to turn to our website for more details!**

 #### Reference